MaxudMSU/csds-sev-2023/README.md

-# Solutions of ODE tasks
+# Solutions of CSDS tasks

 ## About